 Developed and maintained by Zoom Video Communications, an American technology company based in San Jose, California, the software program became the most downloaded app in 2020, with 477 million downloads worldwide.

-The success of Zoom comes from its notable advantages ranging from having the largest meeting participants to an abundance of business-oriented and user-centric features.
+The success of this service comes from its notable advantages ranging from having the largest meeting participants to an abundance of business-oriented and user-centric features.
+This article lists and discusses the advantages and disadvantages of Zoom.

 Pros: The Advantages of Zoom Video Conferencing